 Multi-nested long-lived loops.
 Updating in the middle of executing Bubblesort, a multi-nested long-lived loop, to continue executing from the middle of a different multi-nested long-lived loop implementing Selectionsort while reusing the existing program state.
 Additionally, updating from Bubblesort to Heapsort, which is a drastically different sorting algorithm executing over different loop iterators.

 vsFTPd.
 Applying 13 updates spanning 5.5 years of the multi-process (forked processes don't communicate with each other) vsFTPd server (about 12,000 lines of code).

 PostgreSQL.
 Updating the multi-process (forked processes do communicate with each other) PostgreSQL 7.4.16 database server (more than 200,000 lines of code).

 Dynamic Software Updates: The State Mapping Problem.
 Rida A. Bazzi, Kristis Makris, Peyman Nayeri, Jun Shen, The 2nd ACM Workshop on Hot Topics in Software Upgrades (HotSWUp '09), October 2009.
 [PDF][BibTex][presentation slides]

 With a partial update both the new and the old code must offer the guarantee of safety, and this is harder to do.
 It's not enough if new code just updates a program's current state to the new version.
 Old code has to be careful too: old code shouldn't process the new state incorrectly.
-So an update has to wait until no old code is waiting to run on the stack that could break the new state.
+So an update has to wait until there's no old code left on the stack that could break the new state.

 Waiting works in many cases, but the wait duration is unbound.
 Old code could wait a lot until a long-lived computational loop finishes.
 Or wait a lot until a blocking system call returns; if old code blocks on an accept() or read() it may never return.
 In both cases this practically means downtime.
 The chances of a safe, partial program update are reduced further at high concurrency with many threads.